Please find my complete CV here.

 Committee – Drs.
 Natalie Koch (Advisor), Tom Perreault, Jamie Winders, Matt Huber, Jessica Graybill (Colgate University), Brian Taylor (Chair)

 Thesis title – Exceptional Forests: Forest governance, state structure, and territory in the Republic of Georgia

 Committee – Drs.
 Beth Mitchneck (Advisor), Paul Robbins, Tracey Osborne

 Summa Cum Laude, with Honors and High Distinction, Dean’s List, Film & Media Studies minor

 Thesis title – A Drop in the Wave: Individual and Global Perceptions of Transformation in the Post-Socialist Albanian Diaspora

-Swann-Quinn, J. (FORTHCOMING).
+Swann-Quinn, J. (2019).
 “Mining the Homeland: Imagining Resources, Nation, and Territory in Post-Soviet Georgia.”
+Eurasian Geography and Economics.

 Swann-Quinn, J. (2019).
 “More-Than-Human Government and the Tbilisi Zoo Flood.”
 Geoforum 102: 167-81.

 Quinn, J. (2017). “gatekhili Mountains, gatekhili State: Fractured alpine forest governance and post-Soviet development in the Republic of Georgia.”
 Journal of Alpine Research | Revue de géographie alpine: 105-1.